Centrist Democrat International

 It is the primary international political group dedicated to promoting Christian democracy.
 Although it attracts parties from around the globe, its members are drawn principally from Europe and Latin America.
-Some are also members of the conservative International Democrat Union (IDU), although the CDI is closer to the European-conservative political centre and more communitarian than the IDU.
+Although in recent years, the Centrist Democrat International has expanded its presence in the Middle East, Asia, and Africa.
+This has led to the development of the IDC.Africa, the Centrist Democrat International's regional organization in Africa.

 Overview

-The CDI was formed in 1961 in Santiago, Chile, as the Christian Democrat World Union, building on the legacy of other Christian democrat internationals which were an alternative to the socialist internationals who tried to create a Christian-inspired third way.
+The IDC-CDI was formed in 1961 in Santiago, Chile, as the Christian Democrat World Union, building on the legacy of other Christian democrat internationals which were an alternative to the socialist internationals who tried to create a Christian-inspired third way.
 In 1999, it was renamed the Centrist Democrat International due to the participation of groups from other religions such as the Islamic National Awakening Party (PKB) of Indonesia.

 The September 2001 leadership conference in Mexico City changed the organization's name to Centrist Democrat International, retaining its original CDI acronym.
-References to religion were not allowed in many Asian and African countries, and the CDI would not have been able to extend into Asia and Africa without a name change.
+References to religion were not allowed in many Asian and African countries, and the IDC-CDI would not have been able to extend into Asia and Africa without a name change.

-The CDI's European division is the European People's Party, the largest European political party.
+The IDC-CDI's European division is the European People's Party, the largest European political party.
 Its American equivalent is the Christian Democrat Organization of America.
-The Democratic Party of the United States maintains links with the CDI through the National Democratic Institute.
+The Democratic Party of the United States maintains links with the IDC-CDI through the National Democratic Institute.